cool-community/cool_chats/README.md

 # DevOps Chats

-Repository for information about DevOps and other friendly chats in Telegram.
+Repository for information about cool chats and other friendly chats in Telegram & other messangers.
-Our main chats:

-* [DevOps](https://t.me/devops_ru) - chat for technical themes\treds
-* [DevOps Jobs](https://t.me/devops_jobs) - chat for themes\treds about job opportunities

 ## Navigation